|Last updated 1 January 2021|

 serials.
 However during loading on the courier aircraft,

-the crates were covered and stern-faced Commonwealth Police surrounded
+the crates were covered and Commonwealth Police guards ensured that

 A typical loading was noted on 7 April 1962 when dismantled Jindiviks A92-248 and A92-249 were taken on board BUA DC-4 G-APNH which departed several hours later for Britain.
 Jindivik airfreight deliveries continued for several years.

 |Crated RAF Jindiviks in the open doorway of the Adelaide Airport TAA hangar in November 1962.|

 Photo by Geoff Goodall